kuaukutsu/yii2-console-task/README.md

-# yii2-struct-related
+# yii2-console-task
-Save the relationship between objects (private)
+Abstraction over crontab.

+Allows you to configure crontab once and pass the logic to your controllers